mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * try to always be learning, improving & helping teach or inspire others
 * prefer people who use my time *efficiently*
 * prefer people who let me work for/with them in a way that *maximizes* what I can deliver
-* prefer people who *demonstrate* how much they value me (not necessarily in $!)
-* ... and I strive to do the same thing, in return
+* prefer people who *demonstrate* how much they value me (not necessarily in money) and I strive to do the same thing, in return
 * NO UNPAID WORK
 * want free samples of my code? look in my public repos.
 Golang, C, Java, Python
 * TO BE VERY CLEAR (UPFRONT): I am not at a stage in my career where I have to prove I'm a programmer